AugurProject/augur/issues-workflow.md

   - Else, assign to the Bugs Epic
   - If the issue requires immediate attention, assign to the person who will work on it, and move it to In Progress
   - Else, add the issue to Backlog
-- If issue is considered Critical, mark as Product: Critical.
+- If issue is considered Critical (or if the epic it belongs to is Product Critical), mark as Product: Critical.
 If you're unsure, send to @pgebheim or @joeykrug and get it discussed.
 - If issue is relevant to V2 in any way, add it to the V2 Release (You need the Zenhub plugin to do this within GH interface), basically all issues which would be marked as Product Critical should go to V2, as well as bugs related to V2 code.
 Issues only related to V1 code, or issues which are future feature requests do not need the V2 release.

 ### Issues created externally (for the DIP)

 - The monthly DIP (Designated Intrerruptible Person) is responsible for first level triage of issues submitted by the community.